Certified Quantumness via Single-Shot Temporal Measurements

 The above assumptions are shown to be inconsistent with quantum mechanical prediction, which implies that value assignment is not possible or the value-assignment must depend on which context the observable appears in.
 This phenomenon is known as quantum contextuality.
 Peres considered two spatially separated spin-1/2 particles prepared in a singlet state

-where $|\uparrow\rangle$ and $|\downarrow\rangle$ represent the eigenstates of spin operator $\sigma_z$ along z-axis with eigenvalues $+1$ and $-1$ respectively.
+where $|\uparrow\rangle$ and $|\downarrow\rangle$ represent the eigenstates of spin operator $\sigma_z$ along $z$-axis with eigenvalues $+1$ and $-1$ respectively.
 One can then consider measurements of three mutually commuting Hermitian operators in this two-qubit Hilbert space as

 These three operators can have simultaneous eigenstates and eigenvalues as they all commute with each other.
 One can verify that the singlet state $|\Psi\rangle$ is an eigenstate of the three product operators $\sigma_x^1 \sigma_x^2$, $\sigma_y^1 \sigma_y^2$, and $\sigma_z^1 \sigma_z^2$ with a common eigenvalue $-1$.
 Moreover, the Pauli spin operators obey the relations $\sigma_z^1=-i\sigma_x^1\sigma_y^1$, and $\sigma_z^2=i\sigma_y^2\sigma_x^2$.
 Then according to quantum mechanics, we can write down the eigenvalue equations for the three mutually commuting operators given by Eqs.~(\ref{x1x2}), (\ref{y1y2}), and (\ref{z1z2}) as follows